nasearle/publishing-build-tools/en/concepts/working-with-indexeddb/index.md

 someObjectStore.getAll(optionalConstraint);
 ```

-This method returns all the objects in the object store matching the specified key or key range (see <a href="#ranges">Working with ranges and indexes</a>), or all objects in the store if no parameter is given.
+This method returns all the objects in the object store matching the specified key or key range (see Working with ranges and indexes), or all objects in the store if no parameter is given.
 As with all other database operations, this operation happens inside a transaction.
 Here is a short example:
 ```
 dbPromise.then(function(db) {
   var tx = db.transaction('store', 'readonly');